pedrolucaspalma/Valoriza.js/README.md

 ### Rules
 - User registration

-    [ ] Can't register more than one user with the same e-mail address.
+    [ X ] Can't register more than one user with the same e-mail address.

-    [ ] Can't register a user if it doesn't have an e-mail
+    [ X ] Can't register a user if it doesn't have an e-mail

 - Tag registration